 With a bank account, they can send money online directly to another account in another country and it can be there within hours using a bank transfer.

-Alternative Banking Solutions for Migrant Workers
+Alternative Solutions for Migrant Workers

 Although many traditional high street banks effectively exclude migrant workers from opening a bank account with them due to the requirement of 3 months proof of address, there are many other banking options still available.

-Suits Me® offers the perfect banking solution for migrant workers.
+Suits Me® offers the perfect solution for migrant workers.
 We don’t require 3 months proof of address, only the UK address is which you will be residing during your time in the UK.
 You can view the online application form on our website to see the details required to open a Suits Me® account.

 Opening a Suits Me® account takes minutes with no credit checks and 99.8% of all applications are approved.
-Once your account is open, you’ll have instant access to your online banking and you’ll receive your free contactless Mastercard® debit card in the post within 3-5 working days.
+Once your account is open, you’ll have instant access to your online account and you’ll receive your free contactless Mastercard® debit card in the post within 3-5 working days.

-With Suits Me® you can even apply before you enter the UK so that you have a current account and Mastercard® debit card waiting for you when you arrive.
+With Suits Me® you can even apply before you enter the UK so that you have an account and Mastercard® debit card waiting for you when you arrive.
 To do this, simply add your employers address on the application form.
 It’s best to pre-approve this with your employer before you complete the application form to make sure this is ok and to be expecting your debit card in the post at their address.